 The new Ford Focus’s interior is pleasant to look at, with a central band of shiny trim on the dashboard topped with a soft-touch section that spreads as far as the top of the door cards.
 The buttons for the Focus’s climate control and other functions are all large and well labelled so are easy to hit while driving.

 Entry-level Ford Focus Style models get a modest 4.2-inch colour display, Bluetooth, DAB radio and a couple of USB ports.
-Next-up Zetec models come with a larger 6.5-inch screen that sits stop the car’s dash, and also adds voice recognition technology, Apple CarPlay and Android Auto phone mirroring.
+Next-up Zetec models come with a larger 6.5-inch screen that sits atop the car’s dash, and also adds voice recognition technology, Apple CarPlay and Android Auto phone mirroring.
 The touchscreen is responsive and bright, but the onscreen graphics aren’t quite as sharp as in, say, an Audi or Mercedes and the general menu structure isn’t quite as intuitive, either.